mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 # Session identifier cookie only accessible on this host that gets purged when the user closes their browser
 Set-Cookie: MOZSESSIONID=980e5da39d4b472b9f504cac9; Path=/; Secure; HttpOnly

-# Session identifier for all mozilla.org sites that expires in 30 days using the experimental __Secure- prefix
+# Session identifier for all mozilla.org sites that expires in 30 days using the __Secure- prefix
 Set-Cookie: __Secure-MOZSESSIONID=7307d70a86bd4ab5a00499762; Max-Age=2592000; Domain=mozilla.org; Path=/; Secure; HttpOnly

 # Sets a long-lived cookie for the current host, accessible by Javascript, when the user accepts the ToS